Anyone with a Gmail account or without one can open a YouTube channel within minutes.

 You’re not sharing your personal experience of the items you list.
 You’re just sharing useful information you’ve discovered.
 This makes it one of the top Youtube channel ideas for beginners.

 A Top 5 or Top 10 list video is much easier to do than a product review video.
 You don’t have to show your face or talk.

-If you do and don’t mind facing the camera, you can do parodies on subjects well-known to the audience.
+If you do and don’t mind facing the camera, you can do parodies on subjects that resonate with the general public.

 Comedy is a hot niche on YouTube.
 However, you would need talent and acting skills to pull it off.

 Partner with someone else to do comedy skits or do your own stuff like the one below.

 This will involve you commenting on a hot current issue.
 You don’t have to be a celebrity or an expert to make this kind of video.

 All you have to offer is your two cents on the issue.
 Everyone has her two cents on any issue, right?